Agaba-Milton/Flask-Blog-App/README.md

-# Flask-Blog-App
+# My-First-Flask-Blog-App
-by Correy Schafer
-where a user can update, upload, delete, create , login,reset password and email, plus uploading and updating profile picture
+with this blog app, a user can register, login , create, update, delete and update profile inclusively.
+Build from Correy Schaffer web application tutorial.